Running a restaurant can be hectic — and when it comes to maintaining positive cash flow, you might be feeling the heat.

 - Paying for marketing and advertising to get the word out

-- Meeting payroll for your staff
+- Meeting payroll for your team

 You might have a big-picture vision of what you want to do with financing, but it's important to drill down to the nuts and bolts (and dollar figures).
 This way, you cut down on the odds of overlooking a key expense.